whitneyburton/portfolios/students/1507/regis-boudinot/20151002-regis-boudinot-m2.markdown

 actionable feedback when needing help with refactoring or building base logic.
 Strong in ruby and very strong at testing.
 Chad is a valuable resource that can be called upon at reasonable times."

+"Ross has been a great part of his cohort community.
+He has a steadfast attitude and remains calm under pressure.
+He asks specific questions that can be answered quickly and his logical thinking patterns have gotten stronger since I saw him come in.
+Ross is a quick learner and seems to really enjoy his work and be proud of his code.
+I can see him being a strong member of the community as the breadth of his impact continues to grow.
+He could work on realizing when he gets stuck in logic holes, but he has gotten better since I pointed it out."

 ### Playing a Part